alf45tar/DD-WRT-4G-LTE/README.md

     - Waiting for the installation to complete.

 ## Step 2: Set Up the Smartphone as a Hotspot

-  1. **Enable Hotspot:**
+  1. **Enable Hotspot**

-     On your old smartphone, go to Settings > Network & Internet > Hotspot & Tethering.
-     Enable Mobile Hotspot and configure the SSID (network name) and password.
+     - Open Settings

+       - Tap the *Settings* app on your iPhone

+     - Select Cellular

+       - Tap *Cellular* or *Mobile Data*, depending on your region

+     - Enable Personal Hotspot

+        - Tap *Personal Hotspot*
+        - Toggle the switch to turn on *Allow Others to Join*

+     - Configure Wi-Fi Password

+       - Tap *Wi-Fi Password*
+       - Enter a password that others will use to connect to your hotspot
+       - Tap *Done* to save the password

-  2. **Connect the Smartphone to the Router:**
+  2. **Connect the Smartphone to the Router**

-     Use a USB cable to connect the smartphone to the router.
-Some routers with DD-WRT support USB tethering directly.
-If not, you can still use the phone as a wireless hotspot.
+     Connecting your smartphone to the router via Wi-Fi tethering is more flexible than using USB tethering, as it allows you to move around freely and place your smartphone in the optimal location for the best 4G signal reception.
+This can improve the connection quality and speed for all devices connected to the hotspot.

+     Using your smartphone as a hotspot can significantly drain its battery.
+Keeping it connected to a power source is crucial to ensure continuous operation.
+If your smartphone is close to the router, you can connect it directly to the router's USB port for charging.
+This can be an efficient way to keep your phone charged without using an additional power outlet.

 ## Step 3: Configure the Router

 1. Access Router Web Interface:
    - Connect to the router via a web browser using the default IP address (usually 192.168.1.1).